Data Driven Customer Experience

 - Browsing and purchasing habits

-The advantage of data use for the customer experience boils down to one concept: personalization.
+The advantage of data use for the eCommerce customer service boils down to one concept: personalization.
 Data allows you to get to know your customers so you can show them individualized offers, and other content based on their previous product views, past purchases, demographics, and content interactions.

 74% of consumers get frustrated when content has nothing to do with them.
 Personalization can ensure that your offers are relevant to each of your customer segments.